 •You can check-in the edited file via the context menu in the Open URL dialog (see screenshot above), or via the context menu that pops up when you right-click the file tab in the Main Window of your application (screenshot below).

 •When a file is checked out by another user, it is not available for check out.

 •When a file is checked out locally by you, you can undo the check-out with the Undo Check-Out command in the context menu.
 This has the effect of returning the file unchanged to the server.

 •If you check out a file in one Altova application, you cannot check it out in another Altova application.
 The file is considered to be already checked out to you.
 The available commands at this point in any Altova application supporting Microsoft® SharePoint® Server will be: Check In and Undo Check Out.

-To open or save a file via a global resources, click Switch to Global Resource.
+To open or save a file via a global resources, click Global Resource.
 This pops up a dialog in which you can select the global resource.
 These dialogs are described in the section,.
 For a general description of Global Resources, see the section in this documentation.